eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 I interpret VSE as just a simple measure of "aggregation competence": how well a voting system can aggregate the preferences that are fed into it.
 If a system is *good*, then it almost surely has solid VSE.
 Choose-one voting, for example, has awful VSE when voters are simulated to just vote honestly.
 This is because the system is so coarse that it cannot look beyond the top choice of each voter, and thus consensus candidates are often buried by vote-splitting.
 However, VSE on its own does not say anything about whether or not a system is "good" in the real world.

 The Equal Vote Coalition pushes three systems, which all have high VSE: STAR, Approval, and Condorcet<d-footnote>Technically, they champion their particular flavor of Condorcet, "Ranked Robin", but the differences are minor and not relevant to this discussion.
-In what follows, we will focus on the Schulze method, which is particularly robust and used in a number of organizations for their internal elections.</d-footnote>:
+In what follows, we will focus on the Schulze method, which is particularly robust and used in a number of organizations for their internal elections.</d-footnote>.
+We include the numbers that Jamison Quinn and others have reported for these systems in 2017 <d-cite key="quinn2017vseSummary"></d-cite> rather than the numbers I got from running the code today (they are generally the same but with a lower floor):

 - Approval voting: Voters can approve of as many candidates as they like, and the candidate with the most approvals wins.
 This is a system with surprisingly high VSE (up to about 95%) for its simplicity.
 - Condorcet methods: Voters rank candidates and the candidate who defeats all others is the winner (with some tiebreaker if no candidate is a Condorcet winner).
 This system gets up to about 98% VSE, though its lower bound is fairly low under strategic voting, despite the fact that strategic voting is just [not very effective in Condorcet methods](./better-choices-strategy/).
 The fact is, pairwise dominance (while not a prerequisite for being the utility maximizer) is objectively a strong predictor of high utility.